ozgurakgun/ModRef2017/index.md

 This year ModRef will include presentations that are not based on submitted papers.

-In addition to presentation of research results, we especially welcome talks describing ongoing work, recent breakthroughs, future directions, and descriptions of interesting aspects of existing systems.
+In addition to the presentation of research results, we especially welcome talks describing ongoing work, recent breakthroughs, future directions, and descriptions of interesting aspects of existing systems.
 It will be a lightweight submission: we only ask for a title and an abstract to be used in the program.

 Please submit your title and abstract in PDF format using [EasyChair](http://www.easychair.org/conferences/?conf=modref2017).
 Submissions will be reviewed promptly for appropriateness.